-Frying or saute pans are a staple in the kitchen.
+Frying or saute pans are a staple in every kitchen.
 The use of classic, round-shaped skillets with high, slightly-sloped sides, feature a signature all-purpose style that makes them perfect for frying, searing, and scrambling.
 Pans are available in different kinds of metals that can conduct heat effectively.
-They also come in different sizes.
+They also come in a wide assortment of sizes for cooking a variety of foods.

 Table of Contents